 If a million trees fall in the forest and nobody hears them, do they make a sound?
 What about a million impressions that are served but ignored?
-It’s important for advertisers to ensure their video ads don’t just reach their audience, but also capture their attention -- at scale.
-Today, I’m excited to announce new research and reporting features to help advertisers do just that.
+At YouTube, we know it’s important for advertisers to not only reach people with their video ads, but also capture their attention.

 Reach is critical to ensure an advertiser is driving scale with their communications.
 To help you know how many people you're connecting with, we are introducing Unique Reach in AdWords.
 This update allows you to see the number of unique users and average impressions-per-user across devices, screens and platforms.Yet, mere exposure to advertising isn’t enough.
 In order to have real impact, ads must capture attention.
 And to maximize attention, you need to know that your audience has seen, heard and spent time with your ad.

 Globally, YouTube viewability grew to an industry leading 93% in 2016, up from 91% in 2015.1 While across the web and apps, video viewability grew from 54% in 2015 to 66% in 2016.2 Ads on YouTube are also 95% audible.3 And while viewability and audibility are each important on their own, together they pack a much more powerful punch: In analyzing data from over a thousand YouTube ads, we’ve learned that users who both see and hear ads experience higher brand awareness, higher ad recall and higher consideration than those who only see or only hear ads.4

 But even with the assurance that your audience can see and hear your ad there still remains the lingering question of how much time they actually spent watching your content.
 To help provide advertisers with this critical layer of detail we’ll start reporting watch time for your in-stream and bumpers campaigns.
 Alongside viewability and audibility rates, watch time gives you another powerful signal for understanding how people view your ads.